Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures

 These ends are disjoint from the $p_i$ and vary smoothly with $C$; via thinking of $C$ as a sphere with two points with asymptotic markers removed, these cylindrical ends correspond to the positive asymptotic marker having angle 0 and the negative asymptotic marker having angle $\theta_1 = \kappa^{inc}_1 + \kappa^{inc}_2 + \cdots + \kappa^{inc}_r$.

 There is a compactification of $\mc{M}_r$ consisting of {\em broken $r$-point angle-decorated cylinders}

 The stratum consisting of $s$-fold broken configurations lies in the codimension $s$ boundary, with the manifolds-with-corners structure explicitly defined by local gluing maps using the ends \eqref{posendangles} and \eqref{negendangles}.
-Note that the gluing maps, which rotate the bottom cylinder in order to match an end \eqref{posendangles} with \eqref{negendangles}, induce cylindrical ends on the glued cylinders which agree with the choices of ends made in \eqref{posendangles}-\eqref{negendangles}.
+The gluing maps, which rotate the bottom cylinder of the gluing in order to match its top end \eqref{posendangles} with the bottom end \eqref{negendangles} of the upper cylinder, induce cylindrical ends on the glued cylinders which agree with the choices of ends made in \eqref{posendangles}-\eqref{negendangles}.
 Concretely, for a 1-fold broken configuration of the form $\mc{M}_{r-k} \times \mc{M}_{k}$, the gluing map (for any choice of sufficiently small gluing parameter) has the following effect on angles (denoting coordinates in the second, bottom factor by $\bar{\theta}_j$ ($1 \leq j \leq k$) and in the first, top factor by $\theta_i$ ($1 \leq i \leq r-k$):